Mt. Juliet's park search continues near Providence Central

 Mt.
-Juliet’s search for new public parks hit another snag on Monday as neither of two sales agreements on the table received approval from the city’s board of commissioners.
+Juliet’s search for new public parks hit another snag last week as neither of two sales agreements on the table received approval from the city’s board of commissioners.

 The Hayes property is being more strongly considered because it borders the Providence Central development.
 However, a buyback clause returning it to the family if it is renamed or used for something other than a park sparked some concerns.